konclude/Konclude/Readme.md

 	Furthermore, Konclude processes OWLlink [4] requests with the XML binding [5].
 	Konclude is optimised to read/write the OWLlink requests/responses from/to files.
-	For this, Konclude has to be called with the 'owllinkfile' command and at least with the parameter '-i FILEPATH', where FILEPATH specifies the OWLlink request/query file.
-The OWLlink response file can be specified with the '-o FILEPATH' parameter.
+	For this, Konclude has to be called with the `owllinkfile` command and at least with the parameter `-i FILEPATH`, where FILEPATH specifies the OWLlink request/query file.
+The OWLlink response file can be specified with the `-o FILEPATH` parameter.

-	Examples (on Windows you have to omit ./):
+	Examples (omit ./ on Windows):

     ```
     ./Konclude owllinkfile -i Tests/galen-classify-request.xml -o response.xml